 - 1. Follow the 'Safe Stop' procedure. - 2.
-Secure the Powermix from moving by applying the handbrake / positioning wheel chocks - 3.
+Secure the Powermix from moving by applying the handbrake / positioning wheel chocks. - 3.
 Remove the drain / magnetic plug (a) and drain the oil into a container 25L container. - 4.
 Remove the filler / breather cap from the oil expansion tank. - 5.
 Disconnect the filler hose from the expansion tank and drain the remaining oil from the expansion tank and hose into the same 25L container. - 6.
 Clean the drain / magnetic plug (a) thoroughly and then re-connect.
 This is important to keep the oil clean. - 7.
 Fill the gearbox by connecting the filler hose (which was previously removed from the bottom of the oil expansion tank) to a minimum pressure oil pump.
 (Maximum 20psi).
-Pump 23L of oil into the gearbox for 30m model or 14L of oil for a 22 or 24m cu model. - 8.
+Pump 19 litres of oil into the gearbox. - 8.
 Raise the end of the filler hose to a height level with the middle of the expansion tank.
-Disconnect the hose from the pump and re-connect it to the expansion tank. - 9.
-Top up the oil by pouring 1-2L into the expansion tank.
+Disconnect the hose from the pump and re-connect it to the expansion tank - 9.
+Top up the oil by pouring 1L into the expansion tank.
 Let the oil levels settle and add more oil until the correct oil level is reached. - 10.
 Replace the Filler / breather cap.